 Pena Palace, Portugal

 The Pena Palace is one of the absolute standout architectural masterpieces of Portugal.
-It’s the perfect example of 19th century romanticism, with its vivid and brightly coloured terraces, its decorative battlements and its mythological statues, all set against the lush green backdrop of the forests that surround Sintra.
+It’s the perfect example of 19th-century romanticism, with its vivid and brightly colored terraces, its decorative battlements and its mythological statues, all set against the lush green backdrop of the forests that surround Sintra.
 Definitely a must-see for antique or interior design buffs, you’ll have a fantastic day out here exploring the ornate pathways through the grounds and the stunning interior halls.